Ovarian cancer refers to any cancerous growth that begins in the ovary. This is the part of the female body that produces eggs.

 Some of these are relatively new types of treatment.
-Some people may opt to join a clinical trial, which can give access to some of the newest approaches.
+Some people may opt to join a

 The current 5 year survival rates for ovarian cancer reflect the percentage of people who lived 5 or more years after receiving a diagnosis in 2008–2014.

 The outlook depends on the stage and type of the cancer.
 Individual factors, such as age, overall health, and access to treatment, also affect survival rates.